top of page

 Sleeping bag

-Make sure you use a bag that’s rated at least 10°C lower than the coldest temperature you expect to encounter.
+Make sure you use a bag the minium comfort temperature of which is rated at least the coldest temperature you expect to encounter.
+At our site this should be at least -15° Celsius.
 You can always vent the bag if you get too warm.
 Cold- and winter-rated bags are supplied with generous amounts of goose down or synthetic insulation.
 Down is the most popular choice due to its superior warmth-to-weight ratio.
 Just make sure to keep it dry (when wet, down loses much of its insulating ability) or use the new water-resistant down bags now on the market.

 Winter bags are also distinguished by their draft tubes behind the zippers, draft collars above the shoulders and hoods to help keep the heat in the bag.